tylercamp/palcalc/PalCalc.Solver/README.md

 - Effective passives
 - Whether each IV can satisfy its target threshold

-Effort, cost, location, and breeding history are not effective properties.
 Candidates that share effective properties can be used interchangeably in future breeding, so the simplification rules decide which paths among them are worth retaining.